Las Vegas Raiders vs. Denver Broncos NFL Week 16 Odds, Plays and Insights for December 26, 2021

 - When Denver records more than 26.7 points, it is 4-0 against the spread and 4-0 overall.

-- The Broncos have turned the ball over three more times (16 total) than the Raiders have forced a turnover (13) this season.
+- The Broncos have turned the ball over 16 times this season, three more turnovers than the Raiders have forced (13).

 Home and road insights

-- Las Vegas has two wins against the spread, and is 3-4 overall, at home this season.
+- Las Vegas has two wins against the spread, and is 3-4 overall, at home this year.

-- Las Vegas has hit the over in four of seven home games this year.
+- This season, Las Vegas has gone over the total in four of seven games at home.

 - On the road, Denver is 3-3 against the spread, and 3-3 overall.

-- The Broncos have two wins ATS (2-1) as 1.5-point underdogs or more away from home.
+- On the road, the Broncos have two wins ATS (2-1) as 1.5-point underdogs or more.

-- This year, in six road games, Denver has gone over the total once.
+- Denver has hit the over once in six road games this year.

 Powered by Data Skrive.